-314. The institutional arrangements include the distribution of roles and responsibilities in the preparation of Screening and in the implementation of ESMP.
+315. The institutional arrangements include the distribution of roles and responsibilities in the preparation of Screening and in the implementation of ESMP.
 The key players and their responsibilities will be as follows:

-Organisation / Designation Responsibility (IFAD/PMU) Adaptation Fund Climate Specialist - under the supervision of the PMU Director.
 Preparation of Screening and ESMP through desk studies and consulting with officials to obtain official lists of protected natural habitats, critical biodiversity and culture and heritage.
 Creation of maps identifying areas of interest within the project area.
 Proposal of mitigation measures (if in project area).
-Preparation of the report to accompany the PPR.
-PMU Field Staff (with support from Adaptation Fund Climate Specialist) Assist the Adaptation Fund Climate Specialist in identification of areas of interest and propose mitigation solutions.
-Presentation of Screening and ESMP in the meetings of the village councils.
-Implementation of the ESMP at the village level.
-CRDA/CTV Monitoring of correct application of 'Margines' as required by law.
+Preparation of the report to accompany the PPR. ist the Adaptation Fund Climate Specialist in ntification of areas of interest and propose mitigation itions. sentation of Screening and ESMP in the meetings of village councils.
+Implementation of the ESMP at the ge level. hitoring of correct application of 'Margines' as required aw.